balazsgyenes/parllel/docs/design.md

         env_info_buffer[0,5] = env_info_dict
         ```
         - this should eliminate the need for an environment wrapper.
 There may be some asserts required during buffer creation, to ensure that e.g. the reward is the right data type, etc.
+- Handler is responsible for converting buffer structures to pytorch/jax.
+Instead of converting at each step, the entire samples buffer is converted on init and indexed into at each step.